Urungi Ngaio Hōtaka Māori Kaupapa Māori |Professional Learning Services (PLS) Programme Manager

 Digital fluency (English and Māori medium)

-- support leaders and kaiako through the change process by mentoring
+- support leaders and kaiako through the change process through mentoring

 - develop growth mind frames for positive change